Dogs welcome - pleases review policies and rulesGuest access

 The cabin is 30 mi south of St. John's near Tors Cove.
-IT is on its own acre of land on the lake (called Tors Cove Pond) and has no other cabins visible from it.
+IT is on its own acre of land on the lake (called Tors Cove Pond).
 There is a small lawn area and also rock gardens on property.
 It has lake frontage, and the water does not get deep too quickly and has a firm bottom.
 The last mile is gravel road, no problem for most vehicles, but may be smoother at some times than others.
 No smoking inside the cabin please.

 The cabin has an open concept downstairs with a fully equipped kitchen (dishes, pots, pans, toaster, coffee maker, staples and a few spices), living room (double sofa bed and front opening wood stove), and eating area.